 Funeral expenses.
 All expenses associated with the funeral and estate closing costs are usually considered appropriate for restitution in homicide cases.

 Lost wages.
-If a victim missed work because of injuries from a criminal act or because of participation in the court process, the victim can ask to compensated for these lost wages.
+If a victim missed work because of injuries from a criminal act or because of participation in the court process, the victim can ask to be compensated for these lost wages.
 In some states, defendants can even be required to compensate victims for any vacation time or sick time used for recovery or court attendance.
 Victims who are self-employed stand to lose far more from not being able to work, so they can ask for restitution for lost profits.

 Medical and counseling expenses.
 Medical expenses such as hospital costs, physical therapy, and rehabilitation care are generally included.
 Most states allow restitution to cover counseling expenses for victims, which can sometimes include counseling of victims' family members in homicide cases.
 Some states allow the court to order restitution amounts in anticipation of long-term expenses that may not have fully materialized by the sentencing date.